vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

 The DeepCell Kiosk comes with a utility for benchmarking the scalability and performance of a deep learning workflow.
 To reproduce the cost and timing benchmarks reported in the DeepCell Kiosk paper, please refer to our `figure creation repository <https://github.com/vanvalenlab/kiosk-console/pull/github.com/vanvalenlab/publication-figures>`_.
 To run your own benchmarking, please read below.

-1. If you don't already have a cloud storage bucket devoted exclusively to DeepCell Kiosk benchmarking runs, you should create one now.
-It's fine to reuse this bucket for multiple benchmarking runs, but don't use it as a storage bucket for normal DeepCell Kiosk cluster operations.
+1. If you don't already have a cloud storage bucke for use with the DeepCell Kiosk, you should create one now.
+It's fine to reuse this bucket across multiple DeepCell Kiosk clusters.

 2. There are three variables in the benchmarking pod's YAML file, ``conf/helmfile.d/0410.benchmarking.yaml``, that may need to be customized before benchmarking: